falaelcom/raw-profiler/README.md

 - API for adding profiling and logging directly into application's code;
 - control of profiling and logging levels without restarting the running instances, from none to full;
-- remote logging for offloading the application server from computationally-intense string-concatenation and IO operations;
+- remote logging for offloading the application server from computationally-intensive string-concatenation and IO operations;
 - log lifecycle management, including log rotation, archiving and compression.

 Consider the following before using `raw-profiler`: